totalgood/pycon-2016-nlp-tutorial/docs/notes/proposal.md

 Students that have written python scripts, modules, or a package and are familiar with the basic string manipulation and formatting capabilities built into python will have the necessary skill to complete this tutorial.
 In addition, any students who are familiar with linear algebra, and basic statistics concepts (like probability and variance) will be able to grasp the mathematics behind the tools assembled during the tutorial, but this is not required.

+Also, familiarity with scikit.learn and pandas would be helpful, but not necessary.

 ### Python Development Environment

 Students will need iPython, NLTK, scipy, scikit-learn, and Pandas installed on their laptops to run the examples in this tutorial and build the tweet impact predictor tool.
 Students can use pip to install the [requirements listed here](/requirements.txt).
 In addition students will need to install the python twitter api or download a 50 MB compressed file of tweets in order to train and test their tweet predictor.

 ### Overview

-Participants will develop a tweet natural language processing pipeline in three modules.
-The first section of the pipeline will be a natural language feature extractor and normalizer based on python builtins `collections`, `string`, and `re` combined with the powerful Pandas `DataFrame` data structure.
+Participants will develop a natural language processing pipeline for tweets in three modules.

+The first section of the pipeline will be a natural language feature extractor and normalizer based on python builtin modules combined with the powerful Pandas `DataFrame` data structure.

 The second section will utilize `scikit-learn` and `numpy` to simplify the feature set to a manageable number of features.
 It will find optimal combinations of reduced numbers of features that provide the greatest information about the subject matter of the tweets being processed.

 The final section of the pipeline will assemble a training set based on tweet statistics not contained in the natural language content of the tweets and combining this with the natural language features to cluster and classify tweets according to their popularity (number of favorites), and reach (number of potential viewers due to retweets).
 A neural net will be trained to predict tweet impact (popularity and reach) based on the time of day and day of week as well as the tweet text planned to be sent.

 ## Outline